yungtom0/arduino-simple-projects/servo-potentiometer/README.md

-Project that allows you to control servo motor by potentiometer position.
+A project that allows you to control a servo motor by potentiometer position.